martanne/vis/README.md

     :unmap <lhs>

 The commands suffixed with `-window` only affect the currently active window.

+### Layout Specific Key Bindings

+Vis allows user to set key equivalents for non-latin keyboard layout to avoid often layout switching while editing non-latin text like vim's `:set langmap` does.
+For example, just type something like:

+    :langmap hjkl ролд

+to add support of movement keys in Russian layout.
+In general, syntax of `:langmap` command can be described as

+    :langmap <sequence of keys in latin layout> <sequence of equivalent keys in your layout>

+If one of key sequences is shorter than other, the rest of the longest sequence will be discarded.

 ### Tab <-> Space conversion and Line endings \n vs \r\n